mkkapadi12/newsapp/README.md

 ## Contact

-If you have any questions or need assistance, please feel free to contact us at your.email@example.com.
+If you have any questions or need assistance, please feel free to contact us at mayurkapadi12@gmail.com

 Enjoy staying informed with the News App!

----

-Feel free to customize the content and structure of this README according to your specific app and preferences.
-Replace placeholders like `yourusername`, `your.email@example.com`, and provide the actual project details and links.